 - (i) Tip - If it's dark when you set out the warning triangle, wear a reflective vest if you have one.
-If you don't have one, you can hold the warning triangle so that its reflective parts are visible as you carry it. - You can place the case on the driver's seat as a reminder to retrieve the warning triangle when you leave. - Activate the hazard warning lights.
+If you don't have one, you can hold the warning triangle so that its reflective parts are visible as you carry it. - You can place the case on the driver's seat as a reminder to retrieve the warning triangle when you leave. - 1 Activate the hazard warning lights.

 The warning triangle is located on the inside of the boot hatch.
-Open the compartment by turning the handle so that it's vertical and then pulling it.
+Pull the handle to open it.

-- Take out the warning triangle from its case, unfold it and connect its ends. - Fold out the triangle's support legs. - Position the warning triangle in a suitable place in regard to traffic and at a distance which ensures that other drivers are alerted in good time before they reach your car.
+- 3 Take out the warning triangle from its case, unfold it and connect its ends. - 4 Fold out the triangle's support legs. - 5 Position the warning triangle in a suitable place in regard to traffic and at a distance which ensures that other drivers are alerted in good time before they reach your car.